pekashy/mini-java-compiller/README.md

   }
 }
 ```
-- Added several visitors, interpriets programs like the simplified one:
+- Added several visitors, interprets programs like the simplified one:
 ```
 class Factorial {
   public static void main () {